funny stories

 “Huh?
 No. I mean like Zorro,” Dickie Bird told him as he made imaginary slashes with an imaginary sword in the shape of a Z. “He didn't have a hat or a mask but-”

-“Well, yea.
-Like I said, it was real dark up there.
-I think he stole them but they there mine now.
+“Well, like I said, it was real dark up there.
+I think he stole them but they where mine now.
 What’s the problem?”

 Bear in mind that kids had no real right to live on a base.
 All the MPs needed to do do was declare we weren’t allowed on base.
 If that happened, the old man either had to get housing off base or send us someplace else to live.
 We thought about who would be willing to take us in.
 We couldn’t think of anyone that dumb.
 I had a friend living with his sister from being banned from the base he was at.
 The Army didn’t care about that as long as you weren’t on their base.